teapartydev/teapartydev-blog/content/posts/Reconsidering UUIDs in The Database.md

 ---
-title: Stop Using UUIDs in Your Database
+title: Reconsidering UUIDs in The Database
 description:
 aliases:
 tags: